Learn about Singular's advanced tracking link technology, the features it offers, and how to create and manage Singular Links.

 Tracking Link Terms and Concepts

-When a user clicks a tracking link, the link provider’s server tell the user’s browser to go to a different URL instead (the redirect URL), and to serve the content from that URL.
+When a user clicks a tracking link, the link provider’s server tells the user’s browser to go to a different URL instead (the redirect URL) and to serve the content from that URL.
 The redirection is usually performed via HTTP 302.

-In the context of deep linking, a fallback redirect is a redirect destination that you want to take the user to in case the deep link fails.
+In the context of deep linking, a fallback redirect is a redirect destination that you want to take the user to if the deep link fails.

 Typically, if a user clicks an ad for your app, you want the deep link to send them into a specific screen inside the app.
-But if the user doesn’t already have the app installed, you want to redirect the user to the app store instead, so they can download your app.
+But if the user doesn’t already have the app installed, you want to redirect the user to the app store instead to download your app.

 Creating Singular Links